Warren County License Hearing Guide

 Related Guides

-Warren DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Warren County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: You must request the hearing from the Tennessee Department of Safety (DPS).
+- Where to Request: The ALR hearing is requested through the Tennessee Department of Safety (specifically, the Driver Improvement Division).

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
-There are very few exceptions to this rule, so it's crucial to act quickly.
-Do not delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, making it essential to act swiftly.

 Automatic License Suspension